FrigonTech/Multi-Runtime-Method-Intermediate/readme.md

 MRMI is ideal for *POLYGLOT* systems where modules written in different languages need to interoperate at runtime, without recompilation or tight integration — enabling flexible, plug-and-play architecture across platforms.
 Has only been tested for non-obfuscated code yet in a windows environment, same thing with few tweaks may work on Mac and Linux too.
 Working with obfuscated code is still in progress

+If anyone of you test or make this work with obfuscated code, feel free to contact me at email: aloknathjha77@gmail.com

 > Developed and maintained by **Frigon Tech**
 > GitHub: [github.com/FrigonTech](https://github.com/FrigonTech)